marmistrz/lichify/README.md

 # Known issues

-* Crashes when no Internet connection is available
+* No user-specific configuration file, the global one is overwritten at each install.
+Make backups.
+Always.
 * Checks only first 10 recent games

 # Configuration